zackees/zcmds/README.md

 TODO: Add a cleanup function to undo this.

 # Release Notes
   * 1.4.31: Improve `audnorm` so that it uses sox instead of `ffmpeg-normalize`.
 Fix bug where not all commands were installed.
+Fixes openai api changes.
   * 1.4.30: Fix error in diskaudit when no files found in protected dir.
   * 1.4.29: Fix img2webp.
   * 1.4.28: Bug fix